vegan shoe delivery, return, contact & other information

 in.
 There's no need to read the whole thing.
 The first page or

-the Earth and Give Leather the Boot.
+and Give Leather the Boot.

 One problem of about ethical and environmental claims made of

 footwear is that they concentrate too much on the details, like

 whether something is organic, or made in an interesting employment